 The Best Summer Food in Every State

 If going on a road trip is at the top of your summer bucket list, consider making it a food-related one.
 Venturing into different states can be like visiting a different culture with its own cuisine.
-From New York’s famous hot dogs to California’s creamy avocados, here’s the grub you can’t miss in the U.S. of A. Find your state and see if you agree!
-And while you're at it, why don't you see if you've ever been to The Best Pizza Places in Every State.
+From New York's famous hot dogs to California's creamy avocados, here's the grub you can't miss in the U.S. Find your state and see if you agree!
+And while you're at it, make sure to map out some time to visit The Best Brunch Spot in Every State.

 Alabama: Fried Green Tomatoes

 An around-the-year staple in Alabama, you can't help but munch on this southern favorite when a county fair comes along.
 Here's a fun fact about green tomatoes: a study found that tomatine, a compound found in these fruits, can up your muscle strength by 30 percent!
 Sure, the fact that they're fried does not make it healthy at all, but the green tomato must count for something, right?

 Blueberries, cranberries, blackberries––you name it!
 Alaska's wilderness turf is great for growing a large variety of berries.
 In fact, berry picking is a common activity and allows for endless smoothie combinations to choose from.
 Not to mention, you'll reap tons of nutritional benefits like antioxidants and fiber; berries rank high on our exclusive list of 15 Most Antioxidant-Packed Fruits & Veggies—Ranked!